lkrms/pretty-php/docs/Rules.md

 Arrays and argument lists with trailing ("magic") commas are split into one item per line.

 If parameter lists have one or more attributes with a trailing newline, every attribute is placed on its own line, and blank lines are added before and after annotated parameters to improve readability.

+### `ListSpacing` (2)

+<small>(mandatory, `processDeclarations()`, priority 98)</small>

+Newlines are added between comma-delimited constant declarations and property declarations.
+When neither `StrictLists` nor `AlignLists` are enabled, they are also added to `use` statements between comma-delimited imports and trait insertions that break over multiple lines.

+If a list of property hooks has one or more attributes with a trailing newline, every attribute is placed on its own line, and blank lines are added before and after annotated hooks to improve readability.

 ### `StrictExpressions`